-A few fondly held ideas to consider before you traipse down this particular rabbit hole:
+A few fondly held “principles” to consider before you traipse down my weird little rabbit hole:

 - Having a bit of fat in your food does not have nearly as much of an effect on your waist line (not to mention health) as sitting on your ass all day playing Candy Crush.